 (Cover Ashley Helvey by Miles Peterson.
 Inside image Serrah Russell)

-Working with the cannabis company Vanderpop, Charlie collaborated with his partner Natasha Felker to create a modular store display that could double as a photo set.
+Working with the cannabis company Vanderpop, Charles collaborated with his partner Natasha Felker to create a modular store display that could double as a photo set.

 Event display with product

 Charles worked with Natasha Felker to create two limited edition series of boxed objects: a set of candles and a set of desk weights consisting of brass, glass, and obsidian.